 Weill Cornell Medicine faculty have active research programs on health equity in the cardiovascular diseases, rheumatology, cancer, healthcare fragmentation, and complex patients, with expertise in the behavioral sciences, community-partnered interventions, primary care practice improvement, epidemiology, implementation science, and health policy.
 Cornell University faculty members in the Cornell Center for Health Equity include scientists in Sociology, Communication, Nutritional Sciences, and Health Policy, many of whom are also members of Center for the Study of Inequality, the Bronfenbrenner Center for Translational Research, and the Yan Tang Institute.
 Additional mentorship is available from Cornell Tech faculty.

 Christopher Gonzalez, MD

 2019 Health Disparities Research Fellow

 Christopher Gonzalez was born to Cuban parents in Hialeah, Florida.
-He studied Neuroscience and Creative Writing in Spanish at New York University, received his MD from Columbia University College of Physicians & Surgeons and is completing his Internal Medicine residency training at Columbia University Medical Center/NewYork-Presbyterian Hospital.
+He studied Neuroscience and Creative Writing in Spanish at New York University, received his MD from Columbia University College of Physicians & Surgeons and completed his Internal Medicine residency training at Columbia University Medical Center/NewYork-Presbyterian Hospital.
 He has served as a student and resident leader in numerous institutional diversity initiatives and has been recognized for his commitments to teaching and increasing diversity in medicine.
-Following completion of his residency, he joins Weill Cornell Medicine as a HRSA Health Equity Research Fellow.
+He joins Weill Cornell Medicine as a HRSA Health Equity Research Fellow.
 He lives in Washington Heights with his wife.